Healthcare Modernisation in Northern Cyprus: A System in Transformation

 Lefkoşa: A New Healthcare Hub

-The centrepiece of healthcare modernisation in Northern Cyprus is the New Lefkoşa State Hospital, a large-scale project supported through cooperation with Turkey.
-The hospital is designed as a modern medical campus with expanded inpatient capacity, specialist departments, advanced diagnostics and digital infrastructure.
+The centrepiece of healthcare modernisation in Northern Cyprus is the New Lefkoşa State Hospital.
+This large-scale project is supported through cooperation with Turkey.
+The hospital is designed as a modern medical campus with expanded inpatient capacity, specialist departments, advanced diagnostics, and digital infrastructure.
 Construction officially commenced in 2025, with completion targeted for 2027.

-Alongside this, Burhan Nalbantoğlu State Hospital is undergoing phased modernisation to function as a contemporary health campus rather than a traditional legacy hospital, improving patient flow, technology integration and specialist care.
+Alongside this, Burhan Nalbantoğlu State Hospital is undergoing phased modernisation.
+It aims to function as a contemporary health campus rather than a traditional legacy hospital.
+This upgrade will improve patient flow, technology integration, and specialist care.

 Girne: New Dr. Akçiçek State Hospital

 Girne’s long-awaited New Dr. Akçiçek State Hospital represents a major upgrade for the region.
-Although initial opening targets were revised, the project remains a cornerstone of regional healthcare planning, with expanded emergency services, modern operating theatres and improved inpatient facilities expected once operational.
+Although initial opening targets were revised, the project remains a cornerstone of regional healthcare planning.
+Expanded emergency services, modern operating theatres, and improved inpatient facilities are expected once operational.

 Güzelyurt: Expanding Regional Access

-The New Güzelyurt State Hospital is another flagship development, aimed at reducing pressure on Lefkoşa and improving access for western districts.
+The New Güzelyurt State Hospital is another flagship development.
+It aims to reduce pressure on Lefkoşa and improve access for western districts.
 Public statements indicate late-2025 or early-2026 commissioning, with modern diagnostic units and emergency services forming the core of the facility.

 Mağusa: Upgrading Existing Capacity

-Rather than a full rebuild, healthcare modernisation in Mağusa has focused on service upgrades, including:
+Rather than a full rebuild, healthcare modernisation in Mağusa has focused on service upgrades.
+These include:

 Neonatal intensive care (NICU) services